clawfrank/kind/site/content/docs/user/configuration.md

 {{< codeFromFile file="static/examples/config-with-mounts.yaml" lang="yaml" >}}

-NOTE: If you are using Docker for Mac or Windows check that the hostPath is included in the Preferences -> Resources -> File Sharing.
+NOTE: If you are using Docker for Mac, or not using WLS on Windows, check that the hostPath is included in the Preferences -> Resources -> File Sharing.

-For more information see the [Docker file sharing guide.](https://docs.docker.com/docker-for-mac/#file-sharing)
+For more information see the [Docker file sharing guide](https://docs.docker.com/docker-for-mac/#file-sharing) on Mac, or the [Docker run reference](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) on Windows (assuming WLS).
+The extraMounts section is essentially a pass-through to `docker run --volume host-src:container-dest`.

 ### Extra Port Mappings